 After brief nursing training, Alexandra Denny — “Sandy” to her friends — went against her parents’ strict wishes and took a shot at a singing career.
 She made regular appearances at clubs in south London.
 Her popularity increased by word of mouth and soon Sandy joined up with British folk group The Strawbs.
 American folk singer Judy Collins heard an early recording of Sandy’s composition “Who Knows Where the Time Goes?”
-Judy recorded the song, prompting an interest is Sandy’s music.
+Judy recorded the song, prompting an international interest is Sandy’s music.

 Sandy began to feel stifled with The Strawbs and looked for a band with which she could expand her vocal reach.
 The popular folk group Fairport Convention was auditioning vocalists to fill the spot left by the departing Judy Dyble.
 Sandy was the unanimous choice.
 She stayed with the band for just over a year, recording three albums before starting her own band, Fotheringay, and then embarking on a solo career.

 In the 70s, Sandy released several solo albums.
 In 1971, she was asked by Robert Plant to perform a duet.
 The song, “The Battle of Evermore” on Led Zeppelin’s fourth album, became the only appearance by a guest vocalist on a Led Zeppelin album.
 In 1974, she returned briefly to Fairport Convention for a world tour.